Hetvi23/dinematters/API_DOCUMENTATION.md

 - If `table_number` is provided in QR code format (`restaurant-id/table-number`), it will be parsed automatically
 - `tableNumber` is included in response if table was specified
 - Cart is automatically cleared after successful order creation
+- If `coupon_code` is provided, it will be validated and applied to the order.
+The discount will be included in the total calculation
+- Coupon details (if applied) are included in the response with discount amount and type
+- If coupon validation fails, the order continues without the coupon discount

 ---